Ben Lewis (Australian actor): Early life

 Lewis was born in London to a theatrical family.
 His father, Michael Lewis, is an opera singer and his mother, Patricia Price, was also an opera singer and is retired as head of vocal studies and opera at the Western Australian Academy of Performing Arts.
 His brother, Alexander Lewis, is an opera singer and actor who completed three years as a young artist at New York's Metropolitan Opera.
 During his childhood, his family went back and forth between England and the North Shore of Sydney, Australia.

 Education

 After initially studying in England, Lewis graduated from Newington College in Sydney.
 He then undertook an arts degree at the University of Sydney but dropped out after three and a half years.
-He was introduced to the drama society while at the university and later enrolled at the Australian Theatre for Young People, where he was awarded a Lend Lease scholarship to study voice at the Royal College of Music in London.
+He was introduced to the drama society while at the university and later enrolled at the Australian Theatre for Young People, where he was awarded a Lendlease scholarship to study voice at the Royal College of Music in London.
 Upon returning to Australia, he applied to study at the Western Australian Academy of Performing Arts (WAAPA) with his brother and both were successful.
 It was during his time at WAAPA that he met his wife, actress Melle Stewart.
 Australian performer Tony Sheldon was a visiting director during his time at WAAPA, and Lewis later credited Sheldon with helping him through his student years.